cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 ### Validations

-The submission of a fault resolution fails if any of the following conditions are not met:
+The submission of a fault resolution succeeds only if all of the following conditions are met:

 - the consumer chain is an Opt-in chain
 - all listed validators were opted-in to the consumer chain in the past unbonding-period